SeanNobel/speech-decoding/README.md

 # Reimplementation of speech decoding paper by MetaAI

-**Should I make this repo private...?
-Please let me know if you think so.**

 Paper: https://arxiv.org/pdf/2208.12266.pdf

 <div align="center"><img src="overview_meta2022.png" width=300></div>

 ## Status

-Under development.
-CLIP loss seems not working properly.
+Works for Gwilliams2022 dataset and Brennan2018 dataset.

 ## ToDos

 * Perfectly align speech and EEG
-  - [ ] Encode 3s chunks of speech every iteration, not doing it beforehand
+  - [x] Encode 3s chunks of speech every iteration, not doing it beforehand
-  - [ ] Solve the problem of EEG recording having slightly different lengths (find how timings correspond each other)
+  - [x] Solve the problem of EEG recording having slightly different lengths (find how timings correspond each other)
   - [x] Shift EEG 150ms to the future

 * Make subject layer each for subject